What have I done all my life…

 This is it in a nutshell.
 The detail is too long-winded but contact me if you really want to know.

 1960s – trained and worked as a radiographer in Melbourne’s public hospitals in the days of no seat belts and no drink-driving laws.
-Pretty horrendous accidents on Friday and Saturday nights…
+Absolutely horrendous accidents on Friday and Saturday nights…

 1970s – got bored with the predictable routine of radiography so I trained as a computer programmer.
 This was in the days of sex discrimination, so it took me over two years to land a job.
-Eventually, CSIRO rescued me and I learnt heaps.
+Eventually, CSIRO rescued me and with eternal gratitude, I learnt heaps.

-1980s – worked for Barclaycard, Barclays Bank credit card company, installing their first credit-scoring system.
+1980s – worked for Barclaycard, Barclays Bank credit card company and the sole Visa card issuer in the UK, installing their first credit-scoring system.

-Late-1980s – moved to a credit-scoring provider just near Windsor Castle, becoming CEO.
+Late-1980s – moved to Scorelink, a credit-scoring provider just near Windsor Castle, becoming CEO.

 1990 – collapsed under the corporate strain succumbing to chronic fatigue, a five-year sentence.